himu007/Lore-dApp/README.md

 ## Install
 Requires minimum NodeJS 16 and NPM 7 to run.
-This repository does not contain the game binary.
+This repository does not contain the game assemblies.
 The binary installer will be available as a release.

 ### WINDOWS